ipython/ipython/docs/source/attic/parallel_task_old.rst

 That should cover the basics of running simple Tasks.
 There are several more powerful things the user can do with Tasks covered later.
 The most useful probably being using a ``MutiEngineClient`` interface to initialize all the engines with the import dependencies necessary to run the user's Tasks.

 There are many options for running and managing Tasks.
-The best way to learn further about the ``Task`` interface is to study the examples in ``docs/examples``.
+The best way to learn further about the ``Task`` interface is to study the examples in ``examples``.
 If the user do so and learn a lots about this interface, we encourage the user to expand this documentation about the ``Task`` system.

 Overview of the Task System
 ===========================